pink-junkjard/hyperfiddle/README.md

 > <http://www.hyperfiddle.net/> – demos and overview

+The "web framework of the 2020s" must solve data sync.
+Data sync is the most important thing left that doesn't compose, because of all the network side effects involved.
+The Cognitect stack has the right primitives to make data sync compose by orienting the entire stack, end to end, around values and immutability.

+* Clojure and ClojureScript, React.js and Reagent, EDN and Transit, Datomic and Datascript, Pedestal
+* storage ↔ database ↔ service ↔ web ↔ client ↔ view

+However this is an infrastructure heavy problem any way you frame it.
+There are gonna be CDNs and cloud lambdas and distributed caches involved, it's going to be more than a jar file.

+### Hyperfiddle is managed infrastructure for data sync

-Hyperfiddle abstracts over client/server data sync for Datomic APIs by extending Datomic's immutable database semantics to the API.
+Hyperfiddle abstracts over client/server data sync for APIs by extending Datomic's immutable database semantics to the API.
 Unlike REST/GraphQL/whatever, Hyperfiddle's data sync *composes*.
 If React.js is managed DOM, Hyperfiddle is managed database and network.

 Hyperfiddle models API inter-dependencies as a graph (I need query-X and also query-Y which depends query-Z).
 This graph lets the I/O runtime understand the structure and data flows of the application, which permits interesting optimization opportunities.